scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 There are two types of voting certificates: the (1) regular voting certificates and the (2) sensitive voting certificates.
 They contain the public keys associated with the private keys that MAY cast votes in the TRC update process.
 Voting certificates are X.509-style certificates.

-Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates, respectively, and are embedded in the TRC.
+Regular and sensitive voting certificates are used to verify regular and sensitive TRC updates respectively, and are embedded in the TRC.

 #### Regular Voting Certificate